RohedOve/Website-Development/README.md

 - **TechZone-Online-Shop-Management**
   An e-commerce style online shop management system with product and cart features.

+- **Dippy-Fashion-Online-Store**
+  An e-commerce style clothing store website with admin panel and bilingual support.

 - **Electricity-Bill-Management**
   A web-based electricity bill calculation and management system.